8 signs a suburb is about to surge in value

 When assessing a suburb, make sure you look at these data in combination with the other stats, to get the full picture.

 Remember that time in the market helps ensure that you reap the maximum reward from your investments.
-This means that the longer you are in the market, the higher the chances of making big profit.
+This means that the longer you are in the market, the higher the chances of making a big profit.
 However, you could make quicker gains by timing your entry and buying before prices start rising.